 Boston College is a college that aims to transform people's lives and has aspirations to be outstanding.
 The College's rural location, the dispersed nature of its students, and the distance between the College and alternative providers, present challenges in providing accessible and viable provision across the full spectrum of the curriculum.
 As well as creating physical obstacles to participation and delivery, rural isolation has, historically, had a significant impact on educational aspirations.
-HE participation rates in the Boston and South Holland districts are in the lowest quartile, and to challenge low participation rates the College is actively engaged with the National Collaborative Outreach Programme (NCOP) Lincolnshire Consortium (LiNCHigher) and undertakes a wide range of activities to promote the benefits of HE to prospective students.
+HE participation rates in the Boston and South Holland districts are in the lowest quartile, and to challenge low participation rates the College is actively engaged with Uni Connect and the Lincolnshire Consortium (LiNCHigher) and undertakes a wide range of activities to promote the benefits of HE to prospective students.

-The College works closely with local schools to promote learning opportunities post 16 and to support all education providers to meet the Gatsby Benchmarks.
+The College has a Schools Liaison Officer who works closely with local schools to promote learning opportunities post 16 and to support all education providers to meet the Gatsby Benchmarks.